 |Councillor Richard Clewer||Yes||Yes||Yes|

 |Councillor Fred Westmoreland||Yes||No||Yes|

 We aim to gain insight into our services as often as possible.
 We have run the STAR survey every 2 years for the past 10 years.
 Your feedback is important so we can understand what we are doing well, and where we have room for improvement.

 STAR is the the Survey of Tenants and Residents.
 It is a nationally used by housing organisations and local authorities like us.Close

 Housing board meetings

 If you wish to attend a meeting, contact your resident engagement team to confirm attendance and to obtain a copy of the agenda.
-Some of the agendas are also available in the sidebar.
+Some of the agendas are available in the Documents section of this page.